-Government Contract Revenue - On June 30, 2008, we were awarded a five-year contract potentially worth up to \$44.4 million to test and develop bavituximab and an equivalent fully human antibody as potential broad-spectrum treatments for viral hemorrhagic fever infections.
-The initial contract was awarded through the Transformational Medical Technologies Initiative ("TMTI") of the U.S. Department of Defense's Defense Threat Reduction Agency ("DTRA").
-This federal contract is expected to provide us with up to \$22.3 million in funding over a 24-month base period, with \$19.4 million having been appropriated as of October 31, 2009.
-The remainder of the \$22.3 million in funding is expected to be appropriated over the remainder of the two-year base period ending June 29, 2010.
-Subject to the progress of the program and budgetary considerations in future years, the contract can be extended beyond the base period to cover up to \$44.4 million in funding over the five-year contract period through three one-year option terms.
+Government Contract Revenue - On June 30, 2008, we were awarded a government contract (the "Government Contract") to test and develop bavituximab and an equivalent fully human antibody as potential broad-spectrum treatments for viral hemorrhagic fever ("VHF") infections.
+The contract was awarded through the Transformational Medical Technologies ("TMT") of the U.S. Department of Defense's Defense Threat Reduction Agency.
+This Government Contract was originally expected to provide us with up to \$22.3 million in funding over the initial two-year base period which ended June 29, 2010.
+Following expiration of the initial base period, the Government Contract was awarded through the Tarsformation on September 20, 2010, we announced that the base period was extended by six months to March 2011, and included additional funding of up to \$2.4 million (or a total of up to \$2.4.7 million over the base period), to continue studying our phosphatidylserine (PS)-targeting antibodies to reach proof of concept in advanced pre-clinical models of VHF infections.
+Subject to the progress of the program and budgetary considerations in future years, the contract can be extended by the TMT beyond the base period to cover up to \$3.6.3 million in funding through the exercise of two option periods not to exceed the government's maximum five-year period for contracts.
+However, due to the uncertainty regarding the extension of the contract beyond the base period, there is no guarantee we will receive additional funding beyond the \$2.4.7 million that has been allocated to the base period and to 2011.